CytronTechnologies/Getting-Started-with-CM4-Maker-Board/README.md

 [CM4 Maker Board Datasheet](https://docs.google.com/document/d/1XmZSR81IN70pndZ2odBmlZgAufiIBawVdKZ71C7101Y/edit#)

 ## Support
-If you need further assistance, we welcome you to our [technical forum](http://forum.cytron.io) where our team will be happy to assist you.
+If you need further assistance, we welcome you to our [technical forum](http://forum.cytron.io) or you can contact us through email support@cytron.io where our team will be happy to assist you.

 Let's start building with CM4 Maker Board!